CombiRWTH/StaffScheduling/docs/user-view/list-of-conditions.md

 Therefore, at least one qualified employee needs to be assigned to an early shift on workdays.
 # --8<-- [end:rounds]

+### Minimum Rest Time
+# --8<-- [start:min-rest-time]
+According to Occupational Health and Safety Law (Arbeitsschutzgesetz) the minimum rest time for normal employees need to be at least 11 hours.
+In hospitals there can be exception to this rule.
+We did not implement a solution that can vary the minimum rest time, but we just do not allow an early shift following a late shift, because then the rest time would only be 9 hours.
+# --8<-- [end:min-rest-time]

 # Objectives
 All the objectives are combined (added) to a total objective function